-We believe that our \$178.5 million of cash, cash equivalents and investments in marketable securities as of March 31, 2023 will be sufficient to fund our operations into the first quarter of 2025.
-We expect a net cash burn between \$90 million and \$95 million in 2023.
+We believe that our \$144.7 million of cash, cash equivalents and investments in marketable securities as of September 30, 2023 will be sufficient to fund our operations into the first quarter of 2026.
+We expect a net cash burn between \$90 million and \$95 million in 2023, excluding any proceeds from our Sale Agreement.
 In the future, substantial additional funds will be required to continue with the active development of our pipeline products and technologies.
 In particular, our funding needs may vary depending on a number of factors including: